SelfKeyFoundation/solidity-template/README.md

 ### Prerequisites

 * [NodeJS](htps://nodejs.org), version 9.5+ (I use [`nvm`](https://github.com/creationix/nvm) to manage Node versions — `brew install nvm`.)
-* [truffle](http://truffleframework.com/), which is a comprehensive framework for Ethereum development. `npm install -g truffle` — this should install Truffle v4+.
-Check that with `truffle version`.
+* [truffle](http://truffleframework.com/), which is a comprehensive framework for Ethereum development. `npm install -g truffle` — this should install the latest truffle version.

 ### Initialization